scipy-conference/scipy_proceedings/papers/nathan_martindale/nathan_martindale.rst

 directly translate back and forth from static configuration files, but in exchange allows for grid searches to be defined directly and easily in a single parameter file, as well as allowing argument sets to be composed or even inherit from other argument set instances.
-This allows a great deal of flexibility, and is valuable in experiments where a large range of parameters need to be tested.
 Importantly, Curifactory can still encode representations of arguments into JSON for provenance, but this is a one directional transformation.

+This approach allows a great deal of flexibility, and is valuable in experiments where a large range of parameters need to be tested or there is significant repetition among parameter sets.
+For example, in an experiment testing different effects of model training hyperparameters, there may be several parameter files meant to vary only the arguments needed for model training while using the same base set of data cleaning arguments.
+Composing these parameter sets from a common imported set means that any subsequent changes to the data cleaning arguments only need to be modified in one place, rather than each individual parameter file.

 .. code-block:: python